CleverCloud/clever-tools/README.md

 ## Automated releases

-This project uses Jenkins to build binaries, package them and release them automatically on the various repositories.
+This project uses GitHub Actions to build binaries, package them and release them automatically on the various repositories.
 If you want to know more or if you need to release a new version, please read [RELEASE.md](./RELEASE.md) carefully.